Apply for and Manage a Biohazard Use Authorization (BUA) for Laboratory Research or Clinical Trials Using Biohazardous Materials

 - Nucleic acids

-- increased risk of aerosol or another type of exposure to biohazards
+- Procedures with increased risk due to aerosolization or another type of exposure to biohazards

-- Any recombinant DNA in vitro, in vivo, and in clinical trials
+- Any recombinant nucleic acids used in vitro, in vivo, and in clinical trials

 Submission dates